PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

     _paq.push(["setUserIsAnonymous"]);

-From now on all following requests sent by :ref:`trackPageView<jtc-api-trackPageView>` or any other function that sends requests to :term:`Collecting and Processing Pipeline`, will be marked as a request that should be anonymized. :ref:`Learn more how Piwik PRO anonymizes visitors data<https://piwik.pro/blog/how-to-do-useful-analytics-without-personal-data/>`.
+From now on all following requests sent by :ref:`trackPageView<jtc-api-trackPageView>` or any other function that sends requests to :term:`Collecting & Processing Pipeline`, will be marked as a request that should be anonymized. :ref:`Learn more how Piwik PRO anonymizes visitors data<https://piwik.pro/blog/how-to-do-useful-analytics-without-personal-data/>`.

 .. note::